tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 `proposeWhenAccepted`: If this flag is set to true then this line becomes automatically a supplier proposal in case the supplier the accepts a line.

 {% page-ref page="propose-when-accepted.md" %}

+## Single delivery

+When working with the single delivery per order line feature, lines with the same item, prices and terms are grouped into one parent order line with a delivery schedule.
+In this case, these indicators behave slighty different:

+### Confirmed by buyer

+Only the parent order line will become confirmed, when all grouped lines are confirmed.

+### Reconfirmation request by buyer

+Only the parent order line has to be reconfirmed.

+### Shipped by supplier

+This line will become shipped, and the parent order line will become shipped when all grouped lines are marked as shipped.

+### Delivered at buyer

+This line will become delivered, and the parent order line will become delivered when all grouped lines are marked as delivered.

+### Completed at buyer

+Only the parent order line will become completed when all grouped lines are marked as completed.

+### Cancelled by buyer

+This line will be removed from the delivery schedule, and the parent order line will become cancelled when all lines are marked as cancelled.

+### Propose when accepted

+Only the parent order line will become a proposal.